FBlade/salespark-mongo-repo-utils/README.md

 ### Cache injection (optional)

 Provide an object with the interface `{ get(key), put(key, value, ttlMs), del(key), keys() }`.
+If the provided cache doesn't have the required `get` function, it falls back to a no-op cache.
 If no cache is provided, reads run uncached and writes still work (they will try to invalidate only if a cache exists).

 ```js